-- DNA doesn't seem to be directly involved, or scientists would have been able to isolate the gene or group of gene causing homosexual orientation.
+- DNA may not be directly involved, or scientists would probably have been able to isolate the gene or group of gene causing homosexual orientation.

-- Yet the cause seems to be related to DNA because that is the only link that can effect both individuals and their female relatives.
+- Yet the cause seems to be related to DNA because that is the only type of link that can effect both individuals and their female relatives.

-2012: A new possible explanation for the cause of homosexuality is unveiled:
+2012: A new possible explanation for the cause of homosexuality was unveiled:

 Researchers at the Working Group on Intragenomic Conflict at the National Institute for Mathematical and Biological Synthesis (NIMBioS) may have solved the mystery.
 They issued a report on epigenetics.
 Associated with the report is a mathematical model that shows how epi-marks before birth might play a major role in determining a person's sexual orientation and perhaps even gender identity and the occurrences of intersexuality!